jurmy24/utter-react-native/README.md

 # Utter-app

 This is the github repo for the Utter Application.
-It is where we'll build the cross-platform app for iOS and Android, and it's the private counterpart to the public, more-research focused repo called [utter](https://github.com/jurmy24/utter).
+It is where we'll build the cross-platform app for iOS and Android, and it's the production counterpart to the more-research focused repo called [utter](https://github.com/jurmy24/utter).

 ## Commit message convention